simeonrowsell/simseneca/src/content/work/onboarding-and-expectation-setting.md

     <img src="/src/content/work/onboarding-modal.png" alt="Confirmation modal" />
     <div class="design-highlight__inner">
       <p class="title">Celebratory pause and heirarchy of information</p>
-      <p class="summary">Separating the information out gave each phase space to breath and be understood.
-First we confirm what's just happened and then, via the proposition reiforcing "Meet your local expert" button, the customer moves into the next phase of onboarding.</p>
+      <p class="summary">Separating the information out gave each phase space to breathe and be understood.
+First we confirm what's just happened and then, via the proposition reinforcing "Meet your local expert" button, the customer moves into the next phase of onboarding.</p>
     </div>
   </li>
   <li class="design-highlight">